jatuhurrra/starter-hugo-academic/content/_index.md

 ---
-# Projects section
+# Projects section using the Portfolio widget
 widget: portfolio
-headless: true
+headless: true  # This file represents a page section.
+active: true  # Activate this widget? true/false
-weight: 65  # Order on the page
+weight: 65  # Order that this section appears on the page.

 title: Projects
 subtitle: ''